 As previously disclosed, the Company completed two common share offerings on January 27, 2021 and February 19, 2020 which generated net proceeds of \$24.5 million and \$10.4 million, respectively.
 The Prospectus (non-pricing) Supplements, dated January 21, 2021 and February 12, 2020 outlined the original planned spend.
-The Company has spent all of the net proceeds of the February 19, 2020 offering as previously disclosed, with the exception of \$3.4 million planned for investment in the Company's former 'develop, build, own and operate' business model.
-These funds have been reallocated to the Company's DoDC Program.
-There have been no changes to the Company's planned use of proceeds from the January 27, 2021 offering.
+The Company has spent all of the net proceeds of the February 19, 2020 offering as previously disclosed, with the exception of \$3.4 million originally planned for investment in the Company's former 'develop, build, own and operate' business model (subsequently designated for the Company's DoDC Program).
+Greenlane has evaluated its DoDC program in the context of the rapidly evolving RNG market and its strategic growth plan.
+As of August 14, 2023, the Company reallocated the remaining unspent funds of \$9.7 million, including \$6.3 million from the January 27, 2021 offering, from the DoDC Program to general corporate purposes and working capital.
+This shift better positions the Company to leverage its product and execution expertise over repeatable, high volume / high value opportunities globally.

-A summary of the actual use of proceeds against the disclosed anticipated uses of the January 27, 2021 offering and the residual \$3.4 million from the February 19, 2020 offering reallocated to the DoDC Program is set forth in the table below:
+A summary of the actual use of proceeds against the disclosed anticipated uses of the January 27, 2021 offering and the residual \$3.4 million from the February 19, 2020 offering reallocated to general corporate purposes and working capital is set forth in the table below:

-Planned Spent to Use of proceeds (in \$000s) spend Dec 31, 2022 Development of and investment in new RNG projects - DoDC Program \$ 8,000 \$ 1,584 Reallocation of planned spend from the February 19, 2020 offering - DoDC Program 3,437 - Strategic growth initiatives 8,000 8,000 General corporate purposes and working capital 8,500 8,500 Total \$ 27,937 \$ 18,084
+Use of proceeds (in \$000s) Planned spend Spent to Dec 31, 2023 Development of and investment in new RNG projects - DoDC Program \$ 1,740 \$ 1,740 Reallocation of planned spend from the February 19, 2020 offering - general corporate purposes and working capital 3,437 3,437 Reallocation of planned spend from the January 27, 2021 offering - general corporate purposes and working capital 6,260 6,260 Strategic growth initiatives 8,000 8,000 General corporate purposes and working capital 8,500 8,500 Total \$ 27,937 \$ 27,937